dougle/jQuery-Ajax-Singleton/README.markdown

  Turns this functionality on or explicitly off.

 **delay**:- integer, default 0
- The number of seconds before an ajax request is called,
+ The number of miliseconds before an ajax request is called,
  provided it has not been blocked.

 **blocking**:- boolean, default false
- Switch between blocking and non blocking (aborting) mode
+ Switch between blocking and non blocking (aborting) mode.

 **index_key**:- string, default the request url
  Assigns a key to this and subsequent requests, used for